Sign In to Your Account

-The Kennedy half dollars, or 50 cent pieces, were first issued in 1964.
+The Kennedy half dollars, or 50-cent pieces, were first issued in 1964.
 That is also the only year these coins were minted in 90% silver.
-Production began just prior to the decision to eliminate the silver standard in United States Mint coins.
+Production began just before the decision to eliminate the silver standard in United States Mint coins.

 These circulating coins were designed to honor Kennedy who was assassinated in November 1963.
 Congress authorized the new design within a month of Kennedy's death and the Mint began production in January 1964.

-The good news for silver investors is that these Kennedy Silver Half Dollar coins often have less wear than other popular 90% silver coins, which circulated more widely over a longer period of time.
+The good news for silver investors is that these Kennedy Silver Half Dollar coins often have less wear than other popular 90% silver coins, which circulated more widely over a longer period.

 Today these coins are widely traded by bullion dealers.
 They are very popular because they often cost less than other US bullion coins such as US Silver Eagles.
-Half dollars, which each contain .358 ounces of actual silver content, are also much smaller than the 1-ounce American Eagles.
-Preparedness minded investors consider official, recognizable US coins in smaller sizes ideal for use in barter.
-90% US silver half dollars are anything but "junk", despite being referred to that way.
+Half dollars, which each contains .358 ounces of actual silver content, are also much smaller than the 1-ounce American Eagles.
+Preparedness-minded investors consider official, recognizable US coins in smaller sizes ideal for use in barter.
+90% of US silver half dollars are anything but "junk", despite being referred to that way.

 These coins are "honest" money.
 They have worked well to protect investors from the destruction of the fiat US dollar in the decades since politicians and central bankers abandoned the gold and silver standard that once underpinned our currency.